Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Böötle Guide RhoneRhone

-• Caution with anglers
+• caution with anglers

-• At the Bruggerhorn in St. Margrethen
+• At Bruggerhorn in St. Margrethen

 Alter Rhein Böötle BinnenkanalAlter Rhein Böötle Rheintal (Foto Seraina Zellweger)